firstbatchxyz/dkn-compute-node/README.md

 ### 5. Stopping the Node

 When you use `./start.sh`, it will wait for you in the same terminal to do CTRL+C before stopping.
 Once you do that, the containers will be stopped and removed.
 You can also kill the containers manually, doing CTRL+C afterwards will do nothing in such a case.

+> [!NOTE]
+>
+> Sometimes it may not immediately exit whilst executing a task, if you REALLY need to quite the process you can kill it manually.

 ### Using Ollama